Start Printed Page 59377

 Start Amendment Part

-2. Amend § 841.403 by redesignating paragraphs (c) through (h) as paragraphs (d) through (i) respectively, revise paragraph (b), and add new paragraph (c) to read as follows: End Amendment Part
+2. Amend § 841.403 by revising paragraph (b), redesignating paragraphs (c) through (h) as paragraphs (d) through (i), and adding new paragraph (c) to read as follows: End Amendment Part

 End Supplemental Information